-IVRS also has a presence in secondary school systems, facilitating transition services for students with disabilities in efforts to prepare a Future Ready Iowa Workforce.
-IVRS, in collaboration with high school teachers and community partners, provides Pre Employment transition Services (Pre-ETS) for students to learn about career and training options as well as work experiences and self- advocacy skills.
-Iowans who are blind or have low vision and have goals to become employed can receive assistance planning for employment or maintaining a current job through training, education, technology, career counseling, and more.
-IDB provides services to eligible transition aged youth and adults that include vocational and other assessments designed to assist an individual to define career goals and a plan to reach those goals.
+Vocational Rehabilitation Services (Title IV)(Core) lowans who are blind or have visual impairments and have goals to become employed can receive assistance planning for employment or maintaining a current job through training, education, technology, career counseling, and more.
+IDB provides services to eligible adults that include vocational and other assessments designed to assist an individual to define career goals and a plan to reach those goals.
 Disability related skills training is provided to assist individuals in preparing for and accessing education, training and employment.
 Additional services such as medical and psychological services, interpretation services and transportation are provided if needed to assist the individual in successfully attaining their goals.
 IDB helps individuals obtain training such as vocational training or post-secondary education training to achieve the vocational goals they have selected.
 VR counselors help job seekers develop job-search plans, write résumés, practice interviewing, and locate job and placement resources.
 Supported employment services are also available to individuals who require long term supports to obtain success in employment.
 Through services such as work site assessments, procurement of assistive technology, and training in the use of adaptive equipment, individuals who are blind or have vision loss can perform their jobs competitively and efficiently.